Delta David Gier: In the United States

 Gier has held several positions of significance in the American classical music sphere.
-He was a juror for the 2010 Pulitzer Prize for Music and then returned to chair the jury in 2011.
+He was a juror for the 2010 Pulitzer Prize for Music and returned to chair the jury in 2011.
 He was also a judge for the 2010 ASCAP Foundation Rudolf Nissim Prize.
-He was on the Board of the American Composers Forum from 2013 to 2019, and he is a frequent panelist for the League of American Orchestras.
+He was on the Board of the American Composers Forum from 2013 to 2019, and is a frequent panelist for the League of American Orchestras.

 In academia, Gier has served as guest faculty at the Curtis Institute, Yale School of Music, San Francisco Conservatory, and SUNY Stony Brook.

 In addition to serving as Music Director of the SDSO, Gier has continued conducting ensembles across the country, including the Philadelphia Orchestra, Cleveland Orchestra, Chicago Symphony, St Louis Symphony, Minnesota Orchestra, and American Composers Orchestra.

 Abroad

-Alongside his work in the United States, Gier has performed internationally as a guest conductor across the Americas, Europe, and Asia, forming longstanding relationships with orchestras in Costa Rica, Italy, Hungary, Poland, China, and Thailand.
+Alongside his work in the U.S., Gier has performed internationally as a guest conductor across the Americas, Europe, and Asia, forming longstanding relationships with orchestras in Costa Rica, Italy, Hungary, Poland, China, and Thailand.

-Since concluding his Fulbright in 1990, Gier has conducted and spoken periodically in eastern Europe.
+Since concluding his Fulbright in 1990, Gier has conducted and spoken periodically in Eastern Europe.
 In 1996, he conducted the Polish National Radio Symphony in the recording of Carson Kievman’s Symphony No. 2(42) for New Albion Records, as well as Kievman’s Symphony No. 3 (hurricane).
 Since 2010, Gier has served as principal conductor at the Crescendo Summer Institute, a music program organized annually in Hungary.
 Engagements elsewhere in Europe have included the Bergen Philharmonic and Kristiansand Symphony Orchestra in Norway and recurrent performances with the Orchestra sinfonica della Città metropolitana di Bari in Italy, many of which have featured contemporary American music.

 Gier has also worked extensively with orchestras in Central and South America.
-In the 2000s, Gier appeared as guest conductor with the Orquesta Sinfónica Nacional of Costa Rica many times, as well as the Orquesta de Cámara de Bellas Artes in Mexico and the Orquestra Sinfonica do Porto Alegre in Brazil.
+In the 2000s, he appeared as guest conductor with the Orquesta Sinfónica Nacional of Costa Rica many times, as well as the Orquesta de Cámara de Bellas Artes in Mexico and the Orquestra Sinfonica do Porto Alegre in Brazil.

-In Asia, Gier has conducted the Singapore Symphony Orchestra and the Chinese orchestras of Qingdao and Heibei, and enjoys a longstanding relationship with the Thailand Philharmonic Orchestra (TPO).
+In Asia, Gier has conducted the Singapore Symphony Orchestra and the Chinese orchestras of Qingdao and Hebei, and enjoys a longstanding relationship with the Thailand Philharmonic Orchestra (TPO).
 Among his many performances with the latter ensemble are the grand opening of the ICONSIAM mall in Bangkok in 2018 and the 2017 TPO Asian Tour in Penang and Yala, Thailand.
 In addition to featuring traditional Thai and Malaysian music on these concerts, Gier conducted premieres of music by living Thai and Chinese composers Narong Prangcharoen and Chen Yi, respectively.
 He has also introduced Thai audiences to contemporary American music like John Corigliano’s Symphony No. 1.